-

 “Use and control” is critical, in that it determines whether an asset should be capitalized or not.
 When an asset is capitalized, the total cost of the asset is expensed over several accounting periods instead of expensed upon purchase.

-- UNDP Catalogue: To be selected when all of the UNDP criteria for capitalization are met (see above).
+- UNDP Catalogue: To be selected when all the UNDP criteria for capitalization are met (see above).
 The item will be coded to an asset GL account and capitalized in the Asset Management Module of Atlas.

 Refer to the following for detailed Asset Management policies and procedures: